 Once the underwriter is satisfied, the loan moves toward final approval.
 This is where the funder confirms that all conditions are met.

-At this stage of the mortgage process, the borrower receives the terms in writing, including the loan amount, interest rate, repayment schedule, and closing costs.
+At this stage of the lending process, the borrower receives the terms in writing, including the loan amount, interest rate, repayment schedule, and closing costs.

 6. Loan Servicing